qeeqbox/social-analyzer/README.md

 `This project is currently used by some law enforcement agencies in countries where resources are limited - The detection database is different than the one shared here..`

-- [New] Works on nodejs v18.4.0
-- [New] Meta nested module is queued for testing
-- [New] Updates queued for testing
-- [Info] Feel free to fork and contribute

 ## So·cial Me·di·a
 Websites and applications that enable users to create and share content or to participate in social networking - Oxford Dictionary